 Treatment is similar for both of these types of esophageal cancer.
-Other, very rare tumors of the esophagus (less than 1% of esophageal cancers) include small cell neuroendocrine cancers , lymphomas , and sarcoma .
+Other, very rare tumors of the esophagus, which make up less than 1% of esophageal cancers, include small cell neuroendocrine cancers , lymphomas , and sarcoma .

 Looking for More of an Overview?

 If you would like additional introductory information, explore this related item.
 Please note this link takes you to another section on Cancer.Net:

 - ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to this type of cancer.

 To continue reading this guide, use the menu on the side of your screen to select another section.